BZFlag-Dev/bzflag.org/_documentation/user/slash_commands/bind.md

 Bind `<event>` to an `<action>`.

-`<event>` can be any key, button, or combination strung together, such as `"Shift+Page Up"` double quotes are only necessary if there are spaces.
+`<event>` can be any key, button, or combination strung together, such as `"Shift+Page Up"`.
+Double quotes are only necessary if there are spaces.
 `<press>` can be `up`, `down`, or `both`.
 `<action>` is the command to be triggered.